-- If you inserted the blade with the teeth facing downward, hold the tool as shown in Column A, resting the edge of the shoe on the workpiece.
-If you inserted the blade with the teeth facing upward, hold the tool as shown in Column B, resting the edge of the shoe on the workpiece. - With the blade just above the workpiece, pull the trigger.
-Using the edge of the shoe as a pivot, lower the blade into the workpiece as shown. - As the blade starts cutting, raise the handle of the tool slowly until the shoe rests firmly on the workpiece.
+- 1. Insert the blade into the tool with the teeth facing down.
+Hold the tool as shown, resting the edge of the shoe on the work- - 2.
+With the blade just above the workpiece, pull the trigger.
+Using the edge of the shoe as a pivot, lower the blade into the workpiece as shown. - 3.
+As the blade starts cutting, raise the handle of the tool slowly until the shoe rests firmly on the workpiece.
 Then guide the tool along your cutting line to acquire the desired cut.